Copyright © 2025-2026 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 The specifications are as follows:

-The following definitions from other specifications are used in this document: @@
+The following other specifications provide fundamental terminology that is used in this document:

 Within this document, the following namespace prefix bindings are used: